G7 expected to issue statement to cool currency rhetoric

 "It focuses on a commitment to market-determined exchange rates and (governments) not using policies to drive currencies," one official said.

-"The G7 has a long-standing set of rules of the game on exchange rates," U.S. Treasury Undersecretary Lael Brainard said in Washington at a briefing for reporters ahead of the G20 meeting.

-"The G7 has long committed that exchange rates should float, except in rare circumstances where excess volatility or disorderly movements might warrant cooperation," she said, sidestepping a question on whether the G7 would issue a statement.

-U.S. and European officials are concerned about comments from Japanese officials that suggest Tokyo is targeting a specific level for the yen.
-Japan's new government has pressed for an aggressive expansion of monetary policy, and the yen has lost 15 percent against the dollar since October.
+U.S. and European officials have expressed concern about comments from Japanese officials that they are targeting a specific level for the yen.
+Japan's new government has pressed for aggressively expansionary monetary policies, which have prompted the yen to weaken sharply.

-Last week, France went as far as calling for a medium-term target to be set for the euro out of concern the exchange rate had become too strong.
-Berlin rejected that suggestion and said it did not view the currency as being overvalued.
+Last week, France went as far as calling for a medium-term target to be set for the euro.
+Berlin rejected that suggestion and said it did not view the currency as being overvalued as things stand.

 French Finance Minister Pierre Moscovici said he and his euro zone peers would discuss closer cooperation on exchange rate policy at a meeting on Monday.